iotaledger/iota-wiki/docs/learn/networks/testnets.md

 ## IOTA 1.5 Testnet

 The official IOTA 1.5 Testnet.
-In this testnet Coordinator and some public nodes are run by the IF.
+In this Testnet, the Coordinator and some public nodes are run by the IF.
 It can also be used to test apps for IOTA 1.5.

 - **[API: https://api.lb-0.testnet.chrysalis2.com/](https://api.lb-0.testnet.chrysalis2.com/api/v1/info)**
 - **[Explorer](https://explorer.iota.org/testnet/)**